 The MGSA’s 26th biennial Symposium will be held at the California State University, Sacramento, on November 7-10, 2019 (Th.pm through Su.am).
 Katerina Lagos, Professor of History and Director of the CSUS Hellenic Studies Program, will host the event and chair the Local Arrangements Committee.
-Late January 2019 is the deadline for electronic submissions of abstracts, panel proposals, and proposals for special sessions.
-The Program Committee will send out notifications of acceptances and rejections by March 31, 2019.
+Late January 2019 was the deadline for electronic submissions of abstracts, panel proposals, and proposals for special sessions.
+The Program Committee sent out notifications of acceptances and rejections March 28, 2019.
 A preliminary program will be posted by late summer 2019.

 More about the Journal of Modern Greek Studies

 Please consult this document regarding the GDPR (General Data Protection Regulation) and the MGSA's and JHUP's objective to comply with the new policies.

 Lecturer in Modern Greek Language and Culture, 2019-20, Seeger Center for Hellenic Studies, Princeton University The Des Lee Foundation Endowed Professorship In Museum And Community History Studies, University of Missouri, St. Louis Tenure Track Assistant Professor in Modern Greek Studies.
 The University of Michigan, Ann Arbor